-Fall 6/15, Spring 11/1, Summer 5/31
+Fall 3/4, Spring 9/27, Summer 3/4

 Click the Application tab.

 Here is your chance to experience the unspoiled areas of northern Greece, which offer natural beauty without hordes of foreign tourists.
-You will mix academics with culture and history by visiting important archaeological, religious and cultural centers, viewing splendid collections of artifacts and materpieces, and exploring major cities, small and scenic islands.
+You will mix academics with culture and history by visiting important archaeological, religious and cultural centers, viewing splendid collections of artifacts and masterpieces, and exploring major cities, small and scenic islands.

 For the student seeking a unique study abroad site in Greece, the American College of Thessaloniki is ideal.
 Thessaloniki is the ‘road less taken’, a culturally intact city, small, diverse, youthful, at the crossroads of east and west and the gateway to Southeastern Europe.

 With a student body comprised of 50% Greeks and international students from approximately 30 countries as well as a plethora of community outreach opportunities, visiting students find a valuable cultural immersion experience at ACT.

 Vibrant Student Life

 ACT is a warm, welcoming and active community that offers students the chance to explore and develop through a wide range of workshops, clubs, field trips and volunteer opportunities.